-The total amount payable on your rates notice is made up of multiple charges, including your General Rates, Waste Service Charges, a Municipal Charge and a Fire Services Property Levy.
+The total amount payable on your rates notice is made up of multiple charges, including your General Rates, Waste Service Charges, Municipal Charge and a Fire Services Property Levy.
+Some of these are fixed amounts while some are based on a percentage of the Capital Improved Value (CIV) of your property.